Monte9/react-native-ratings/README.md

 Look at the [`expo_example`](https://github.com/Monte9/react-native-ratings/tree/master/expo_example) folder to run the expo app locally.

+## Motivation

+One of my friends showed me [this](https://github.com/kartik-v/bootstrap-star-rating/_) [Star Rating feature in Bootstrap](http://plugins.krajee.com/star-rating-demo-theme-default) and it looks really interesting.
+So I challenged myself to re-implement it in React Native.

+Also this is my first [`npm module`](https://www.npmjs.com/package/react-native-ratings). :confetti_ball:

 ## Feedback

 This repo is being actively manitained.
 Feel free to open a new Issue with a `Feature Request` or submit a PR with an `Enhancement`.